huzaifa-vartana/Music-Genre-Classification/README.md

 # Music-Genre-Classification
 A CNN music genre classifier deployed using Flask

-The model is trained on gtzan dataset and it contains all the data preprocessing.
+A CNN classifier trained on GTZAN dataset.
+The project contains all the data preprocessing, prediction file.
+The model has been deployed using Flask.